 Thinking about launching a new brand to increase your market share?
 The biggest benefit to launching campaigns for a new brand is the amount of competitor information from the existing account.
 While competitor tools outside of AdWords and Bing can steer you in the right direction for keywords, bids, and budgeting, the Auction Insights reports, as discussed in the “Understand Your Competition show a much clearer picture of the competitive landscape.
 For example, let’s say you are interested in testing a Search campaign for a new product for Brand Two and already advertise for a similar product/service for Brand One.
 Before copying Brand One’s campaign and launching it for Brand Two, take your ROI goals into consideration.
 If competition is already high for these keywords in Brand One’s campaign and ROI isn’t at goal, you likely won’t see better performance in a new campaign with no history.
 Instead, utilize lower funnel strategies like remarketing for stronger results.

 Also, be open to non-last click attribution models.
+In fact, moving away from last click is critical for any brand that has a sales cycle that is more than one click.
 This is especially true for newer brands who don’t yet have strong awareness.
 You can’t expect a new brand to perform on par with an older brand.
 It’ll likely take users a few more interactions before they convert.

 Customization means more market share